elfrucool/fapex/README.md

     - support generics: https://success.salesforce.com/ideaView?id=08730000000aDnYAAU
     - support lambdas: https://success.salesforce.com/ideaView?id=08730000000Dk5sAAC

-2. improve the code: (either fork it and create your version or submit a PR)
+2. improve the code: (either fork it and create your version or submit a PR), guidelines:
+    - keep functions _pure_ (no observable side effects)
+    - keep functions _referentially transparent_ (always returning same output given same input)
+    - keep _immutablility_ (do not modify input state, do not modify functions state)
+    - do the tests in a way that assert _correct behavior_ not just code coverage